 But what is perhaps most pleasing to me about Eve's Bayou is that, in being a film authentically about real African-American life (focusing as it does on family, love, loss, betrayal, pain, and growth), it does what every good film does, regardless of the race or sex of its protagonists; it illuminates something universal about what we all share and encounter while struggling with that which is called the human condition.

 Jurnee Smollett as Eve, the girl from whose perspective the entire film is told, gives an amazingly sensitive performance for one so young.
 Indeed every actor in the film is quite remarkable and several give the best performances of their careers (Lynn Whitfield).
 But Debbi Morgan as aunt Mozell, Eve's no-nonsense, psychic aunt with the tragic history, gives one of the finest performances by an actress in a film EVER.
 And that's not hyperbole.
 As the mystical, poetic voice of the film, she achieves tiny moments of greatness.

 |Mozelle, who fears herself cursed in love, mourns her three deceased husbands|

 THE STUFF OF FANTASY

 A child's world is a world in which the real and the magical unquestioningly coexist.
-Not a lot makes sense, but everything seems possible.
+Not a lot adds up (things aren't fair, bad things happen to good people), but there's precious little that doesn't seem possible.
 The moment one learns that the world of adults is no less mysterious, yet infinitely more painful and prone to disappointment and consequence, is the moment of maturity.
 Eve's Bayou does a marvelous job of giving us a child's-eye-view of the mysteries of life.